Let’s start with this, what is GA-4?

 Initially migrating over form UA wasn’t straightforward.
 In fact, there are a lot of companies out there that still haven’t completed the migration.
 Or have gone ahead but did the migration wrong.
 Google was even offering to help because they saw so many incomplete migrations (and they want tracking data for their needs.)

-And now they’re playing catch up.
-And they’re taking risk running digital ad campaigns as they don’t have the awareness in conversions.
+Now they’re playing catch up and they’re taking risks running digital ad campaigns as they don’t have the awareness in conversions.
 It’s a big problem.

 We have been able to help get organizations set up and give them the ability to start tracking again.